0xmzn/OSC22-Linux-Workshop/session-4/README.md

 Command substitution allows use to save the output of a command as a value of a variable.
 To do so, we place the command that we want to save the output of in *brackets*, preceded by *$*:

 Let's create a new script that lists the contents of `/etc` and counts it.
 To count an output line by line, we use `wc` command with the `-l` flag.
-For more information about `wc`, view its man page by excuting `man wc`.
+For more information about `wc`, view its man page by executing `man wc`.

 ![ls wc /etc](../imgs/ls-wc.png)

 **Real Life Application:**

-I am currently using command substitution and command line arguments to make my life easir while creating this content.
+I am currently using command substitution and command line arguments to make my life easier while creating this content.

 Let me explain.